qk0106/React-prototype/README.md

    - Async action is handled by action handler middlewares.
    - Async props is handled by init data wrapper component.
  - Communication Between Instances
-   - 3 action mode : InstanceOnly, ParentTree and Broadcast cover most of communication requirements.
+   - 3 action mode : InstanceOnly, Parent and Broadcast cover most of communication requirements.
    - Full utilize the features of redux.

 ## Future Improvements